BIKE MONTH: Bicycle flick picks from the resident cycle commuters of the Film Society

 My own favorite bicycle moments on film have to be the “Raindrops Keep Falling on My Head” scene from “Butch Cassidy and the Sundance Kid,” and of course, Pee-Wee’s grand excursion to find his bike in the basement of the Alamo.

 We hope cyclists will gear up to be here for our May 5th Green Screens presentation of Veer, with panel discussion and reception.
-We’ve even got a special discount for you: $2 off general admission, if you bring a cycle helmet.Explore posts in the same categories: green screens, inside the film society, just for fun, on @ the walter reade comment below, or link to this permanent URL from your own site.
+We’ve even got a special discount for you: $2 off general admission, if you bring a cycle helmet.green screens, inside the film society, just for fun, on @ the walter reade comment below, or link to this permanent URL from your own site.